 What Equipment Do I Need For Races?

 Other than your cycling clothing, helmet, shoes and gloves, you might need a trainer which you put your bike on to ride to warm up before your race.
-Most cyclists who reach this level of riding often carry additional wheels, tires, tubes, changing tools and additional foul weather clothing in a bike bag much like you take to the gym.
-It is always advisable to bring a few energy bars; and power drink and recovery drinks of your choice to make sure you are fully energized.
+A few cyclists often carry additional wheels, tires, tubes, changing tools and additional foul weather clothing in a bike bag much like you take to the gym.
+It is always advisable to bring a few energy bars, and power drink and recovery drinks of your choice to make sure you are fully energized.
 See our Racing FAQ for more information.

 How Do I purchase COBRAS clothes?

 We have an online clothing store on our website where we try to keep a selection of our most popular items and sizes.
 We accept checks as well as credit cards and PayPal for payment.
 Purchased items can be mailed or picked up from our clothing chairman, often at a Saturday ride.